 In 1990, General Bill Odom, a leading Russian expert, explained at the George Kennan Institute, that although “President Reagan's strategy ... did not enjoy popularity among many Sovietologists, there were notable exceptions, such as Richard Pipes, Zbigniew Brzezinski,Thomas Hammond, and Jiri Valenta… Yet the [positive] results of the Reagan approach have been precisely the opposite of what the majority of Sovietologists expected.”

 This is the principle website of the fourth Russologist, and "notable exception" mentioned by Odom -- Dr Jiri Valenta.
-Jiri has been consulted in the past with principal policy-makers for both Democrat Jimmy Carter and Republican Ronald Reagan.
+Jiri has consulted in the past with principal policy-makers for both Democrat Jimmy Carter and Republican Ronald Reagan.
 Zbigniew Brzezinski acknowledged him when he signed a picture taken of both of them at a high level State Dept. meeting, "To Jiri with admiration for his work."
 Henry Kissinger and Jeanne Kirkpatrick asked him to be a principal witness and drafter of a principle section of the Bi-partisan Commission on Central America dealing with the USSR's and Cuba's policies in the region,

 An internationally renowned strategist, specializing on Russia, Islamic terrorism and rogue regimes North Korea, Iran, Cuba and Venezuela, Jiri has for two decades written in tandem with his wife and partner, Leni Friedman Valenta.
 Appointed in 2017 as a Non-Resident Senior Research Associate at the BESA [Begin-Sadat] Center for Strategic Studies at Bar Ilan University in Tel Aviv, Israel, he has also served in the past as director of a post-revolutionary think tank, the Institute of International Relations, for Vaclav Havel, the former president of the post-revolutionary government of Czech Republic (now Czechia).